 If you want to shrink your tax bill or beef up your refund, claiming all the deductions you’re eligible for can be a smart strategy.
 Deductions reduce your taxable income.
 That’s a plus if you want to hang on to as many of your hard-earned dollars as possible.
 But there are limits on what you can deduct.
+A financial advisor can help you figure out exactly what you should do with your taxes.
 Here’s a look at some expenses you can’t deduct in most cases.

 1. Pet Care Expenses

 Fluffy may seem like a member of the family.
 But that doesn’t mean you can claim him as a dependent or get a deduction for his day-to-day care.
 You may, however, be able to claim a deduction for certain animal-related expenses if you own a business or you’ve donated pet food or other items to an approved charity.

 While business-related travel expenses (including the cost of flights and hotel stays) may be deductible, ordinary commuting expenses are not.
 If you take a bus, taxi or subway to get to work each day, you can’t deduct those costs on your tax return as business expenses.
 You may be eligible for a deduction, however, if you’re paying to travel to a training session or conference held outside of your office.

 3. Donations to Non-Qualifying Charities

 Giving to a good cause can help you out at tax time, but only if you’re making a donation to a qualified charity.
 Handing out cash to a friend or relative who’s struggling to find a job, for example, is certainly charitable.
 But it won’t help you score a tax break.